lazizjonalimov/lazizjonalimov.github.io/README.md

-# Laziz Jonalimov - Portfolio Website
+# Lazizjon Alimov - Portfolio Website

 A sophisticated, modern portfolio website with beautiful animations and interactive elements.